Trump steel tariffs may leave these U.S. steelworkers jobless

 The area was America's steel heartland, with mills dotting the landscape until the industry's decline began in the 1970s because of an increase in global competition.
 The mill owned by NLMK has existed since the beginning of the 20th century, but experienced two lengthy shutdowns and mass layoffs in the 1990s.

-Its blast furnace was sold for scrap and instead of producing steel, its current crop of workers heat 25-ton imported steel slabs to a glowing-orange temperature of 2,400 degrees fahrenheit (1,316 celsius) before rolling them down in some cases to as thick as a few sheets of paper.
+Its blast furnace was sold for scrap and instead of producing steel, its current crop of workers heat 25-ton imported steel slabs to a glowing-orange temperature of 2,400 degrees Fahrenheit (1,316 Celsius) before rolling them down in some cases to as thick as a few sheets of paper.

 Amid blasts of steam, intense heat, dirt and noise, the mill's 600 union-represented workers earn up to $27 per hour, a solid middle-class wage.